 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[in singular] A diverse assortment of things or people.‘we have a mixed bag of destinations and holiday choices for you’
+A diverse assortment of things or people.‘a mixed bag of applause and catcalls’

 - ‘However, it was a mixed bag of results for a number of other local wrestlers competing on home soil.’